Benson & Hedges: UK market

 In the 1980s, the company's products were advertised in a series of posters and cinema films which featured the gold pack in various surreal juxtapositions and transformations, devoid of words and people.

 In 2001, brand was changed from Special Filter to Gold, and a Silver version was introduced, with reduced tar content and 0.1 mg less nicotine, at a slightly cheaper price.
 In 2008, a 14 cigarette pack was launched, alongside existing 10 and 20 packs.
 In July 2009, a Gold and Silver versions of rolling tobacco were launched.
 As of June 2011, the company's UK brands were Gold, Silver, White and Gold Superkings, and rolling tobacco.
 Discontinued former brands in the UK have included: Sovereign, Gold Bond, Virginia Red, Virginia Blue, and Black.

 In October 2012, a new cigarette called Benson and Hedges Dual was introduced.
-If the smoker prefers a menthol cigarette, they press the capsule inside of the filter and the cigarette goes from regular to a menthol tasting cigarette.
+If the smoker prefers a menthol cigarette, they press the capsule inside the filter and the cigarette goes from regular to a menthol tasting cigarette.
 In 2020, however, this cigarette was taken off the market due to the EU menthol cigarette ban.

-Current brands in the UK are Benson & Hedges Gold, Silver, New Dual, Blue, Sky Blue, Green and New Blue Dual.
+As of November 2025, they have 19.4% of the UK cigarette market, meaning it is the most popular cigarette brand in the UK.

 Overseas markets

 In the 1930s, Benson & Hedges (Overseas) Ltd was established by Abraham Wix to handle international trade.
 This branch was acquired by British American Tobacco in 1956.
 Today, British American Tobacco markets Benson & Hedges throughout Asia and the Pacific, including Australia and New Zealand, but with the exception of Taiwan and the Philippines.
 The Canadian branch of Benson and Hedges is owned by Philip Morris International.
-In Canada, a popular brand is "Belmonts", manufactured by Rothmans, Benson & Hedges inc. in Quebec City.

 In Australia, the company's cigarettes are available as Classic 25s, Rich 25s, Smooth 20s, 25s, Subtle 25s, Fine 25s and Ultimate 25s, in the standard Australian plain packaging.